zentrope/sw-tools/readme.md

 # sw-tools

+## Rationale

-Small project for writing tiny command line tools in Swift.
-This repo is also a handy way of remembering how to do CLI related techniques, such as parsing CLI arguments, or working with files and directories.
+Sw-tools is a small project for writing tiny command line tools in Swift.
+Although I actually use these tools, this repo is mainly for learning.
+Some implementations will be more complicated than necessary as a proxy for (eventually) writing more complicated services in Swift.

 ## Tools

-- **uuid**: UUID generator.
+Implemented so far:

+- **uuid**: <br/>Print out one or more randomly generated UUIDs.

+- **webdev**:<br/> Serve a directory as a website, if 404, reload index.html (good for react-router or similar).

+## Usage

+Check out the project, then:

+    $ swift package update
+    $ make release

+and copy the executabe files in `.build/release` to a place on your `$PATH`:

+    $ cp .build/release/uuid ~/Bin
+    $ cp .build/release/webdev ~/Bin

+If you want to reduce the size of the binaries:

+    $ strip ~/Bin/uuid
+    $ strip ~/Bin/webdev

+Each utility has a `-h` and `--help` option for details.

 ## License